- KHS – Attendance Quick Guide

-- A written excuse note needs to be submitted to the Attendance Office no later than three (3) days from the date of the late arrival (reference excused absences above).
+- A written excuse note needs to be submitted to the Attendance Office by the end of the day the student arrives tardy to school (reference information to be included from the excused absences procedures above).

 - If a student is tardy to school and misses 3+ blocks (classes), they will be marked as absent for the day.